By building your own data pipelines, you can populate your existing data warehouse incrementally at speed for faster analytics and reporting.

 As the number of data sources increases, so do the challenges associated with deriving meaningful insights from your data.
-Building data pipelines that are robust and suited to handle data from all possible sources is essential to create a single source of truth which can be used for analytics solutions, reporting, and making crucial business decisions.
+Building data pipelines that are robust and suited to handle data from all possible sources is essential to create a single source of truth.
+This can be used for analytics solutions, reporting, and making crucial business decisions.

 That said, since incoming data is available in varying formats, issues pertaining to integration are more common than one might think.

-When building data pipelines that feed your enterprise data warehouse and allow data to be used by business intelligence BI and visualization platforms, you need to ensure that each part of the process is working perfectly in tandem with the other so that all aspects from ingestion to analytics are taken care of by these data pipelines.
+When building data pipelines that feed your enterprise data warehouse and allow data to be used by analytical tools and visualization platforms, you need to ensure that each part of the process is working perfectly in tandem with the other so that all aspects, from ingestion to analytics, are taken care of by these data pipelines.

-Data orchestration ensures that self-powered data pipelines can be used to perform analyses in near real-time.
-Without data pipeline automated solution, you run the risk of unnecessary delays and gaps in your analysis which can affect decision making.
+Data orchestration ensures that self-powered data pipelines can be used to perform predictive analytics.
+Without a data pipeline automated solution, you run the risk of unnecessary delays and gaps in your analysis.
+This can negatively affect decision-making.